dotlang/language/doc/RFE.md

 And, generic functions have no type.
 Unless you explicitly specify their T:
 `hashLambda = hash(string, _)` then type of this is: `(string->string)`.
 so the rule is: You cannot assign a generic function to a lambda, unless there is no `type` argument.
+Because generic functions need special treatment from compiler.
+So storing them in a lambda will limit how compiler can work.

 ? - Many times we need a function defined for a lot of different data types. e.g. hash, iterator movenext, ...